awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Maintenance Windows**\.

-1. Select the maintenance window for which you would like to register a Run Command task configured to send Amazon SNS notifications\.
+1. Select the maintenance window for which you would like to register a Run Command task configured to send Amazon Simple Notification Service \(Amazon SNS\) notifications\.

 1. Choose **Actions** and then choose **Register Run Command task**\.